 You can file for a summary dissolution in California if you meet the following criteria:

 Let our Thousand Oaks divorce attorney answer your additional questions regarding the divorce process in California.
 Save yourself tons of time by not having to Google each aspect of your divorce.
-Instead, get a free consultation right away.
+Instead, get a consultation right away.